EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/settings.md

   Options:

-    -h, --help                    output usage information
-    --ident [ident]          The ident of the library --project_ident [ident]  The project ident of the library that will be marked as used in the project.
-    --name [name]            Name of settings
-    --file [fileName]        [optiona] Name of file to import/export settings (if not provided stdin/stdout used for export)
+    -h, --help                       output usage information --ident [ident]                   The ident of the specific project settings object --option_value [value]           This is the value for the specific setting for the ident --project_ident [project_ident]  The project ident that will be marked as used --file [fileName]                Name of file to settings for import/export (if not provided stdin/stdout used for export)
 ```